Pakistan: Religious groups seek amendment to sex change law | DW | 19.11.2021

 The International Court of Justice (ICJ) praised the legislation at the time, stating, "The central and most important premise of the law is the concept of 'gender sovereignty': namely, that individuals who experience and express their gender socially, psychologically, emotionally and spiritually, have the prerogative to determine their gender, rather than official, state/medical apparatuses only assigning gender at birth."

-Senator Mushtaq Ahmad Khan, who presented the law amendment bill, told DW the existing law is "promoting gay and lesbian culture."
+However, Senator Mushtaq Ahmad Khan, who presented the amendment bill, told DW the existing law was "promoting gay and lesbian culture."

 Rights activists and several medical experts say the JI amendment will create more problems fortransgender people and anyone who wants to change their gender identity.